MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/dynamic.md

 * A property bag mapping unique `string` to `dynamic` values (possibly empty)
 * A null value of the `dynamic` type

+> [!NOTE]
 > Values of type `dynamic` are limited to 1MB bytes (2^20).

-> Although the `dynamic` type appears JSON-like, it can hold values that the JSON model does not represent, as the Kusto model is more-detailed than JSON's (for example, it differentiates between `long` and `real` numbers, has explicit support for `datetime` and `timespan` values, etc.) Therefore, in serializing `dynamic` values into a JSON representation, Kusto will use a string to serialize values that JSON does not support.
-Conversely, Kusto will parse some strings as strongly-typed values if they can be parsed as such (for example, `datetime` values).
+>
+> Although the `dynamic` type appears JSON-like, it can hold values that the JSON
+> model does not represent, as the Kusto model is more-detailed than JSON's
+> (for example, it differentiates between `long` and `real` numbers, has explicit
+> support for `datetime` and `timespan` values, etc.) Therefore, in serializing
+> `dynamic` values into a JSON representation, Kusto will use a string to serialize
+> values that JSON does not support.
+Conversely, Kusto will parse some strings
+> as strongly-typed values if they can be parsed as such (for example, `datetime`
+> values).
 For more about the JSON object model, see See [json.org](https://json.org/).

 ## dynamic literals